amanojas/Website/static/Slides_4000/Example_Codes.md

 ![](Example_Codes_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-## Regression Analysis Interpretation Examples
+## Simple Linear Regression Result Interpretation

 For this exercise we will require to install r package "wooldridge".
 This package contains all the data that are used in [Wooldridge's Introductory Econometrics](https://www.cengage.com/c/introductory-econometrics-a-modern-approach-6e-wooldridge/9781305270107/) textbook.
 We will use those data sets for our purpose.